-in size to the South Asian earthquake and tsunami.3 Charles S. Groat's testimony reinforced the perception that although the United States is not as vulnerable to tsunamis as other regions of the world, West Coast states face some tsunami hazard risk.
-In addition, the National Oceanic Atmospheric Administration's (NOAA) national historical tsunami database for the 105-year period from 1900 to 2004 indicates that 9% of all tsunamis were generated off Alaska and the west coast of Canada and the United States and 3% were generated near Hawaii.4
+earthquake and tsunami hazard risks.
+In testimony before the House Science Committee on January 26, 2005, the director of the U.S. Geological Survey told Congress that there is a 10%-14% probability that the U.S. (Oregon) coast will be hit within the next 50 years by a tsunami comparable in size to the South Asian earthquake and tsunami.3 Charles S. Groat's testimony reinforced the perception that although the United States is not as vulnerable to tsunamis as other regions of the world, West Coast states face some tsunami hazard risk.
+In addition, the National Oceanic and Atmospheric Administration's (NOAA) national historical tsunami database for the 105-year period from 1900 to 2004 indicates that 9% of all tsunamis were generated off Alaska and the west coast of Canada and the United States and 3% were generated near Hawaii.4

-In the aftermath of the 2004 Indonesian tsunami, certain questions of public policy have been raised.
-Examples include the potential effects of a catastrophic earthquake on the solvency of insurers and reinsurers exposed to natural hazard risks, and the possible role of the federal government in providing a financial backstop to property insurers who provide insurance against natural hazard risks.
+In the aftermath of the 2004 Indonesian tsunami, certain public policy issues and questions have been raised.
+Examples include the potential effects of a catastrophic earthquake on the solvency and claims-paying capacity of the insurance industry, and the possible role of the federal government in providing a financial backstop to property insurers who provide insurance against natural hazard risks.